 As the saying goes, “Education is not the filling of a pail, but the lighting of a fire.”
-We did not expect students to take this so literally: One third-grader actually made a model volcano out of clay after playing our "Investigating the Natural World" lesson!
+We did not expect students to take this so literally: One third-grader actually made a model volcano out of clay after playing our "Investigating the Natural World" science lesson!
 This reflects a truly deep connection with the content.
 Speak Agent enables this because it aligns to the classroom curriculum and ties directly into daily classwork and discourse.

-Customizes Game-Based Learning to Your Academic Content
+Customizes Game-Based Learning to Your Curriculum Content

-Students and teachers put the academic language learning strategies into practice through interaction with digital games, creative projects, and other engaging activities.
+Students and teachers put our research-based strategies into practice through interaction with digital games, creative projects, and other engaging activities.
 Each game or activity is based on a template that districts, schools, educators, and organizations may customize to their needs.
 Each template supports multiple learning strategies and modes that are documented in a detailed activity guide.
 Teachers generally have broad flexibility over whether to use the activities in guided instruction, independent practice, or peer collaboration.
 Below is a growing list of games and activities found in Speak Agent.
 Each game has been tested for usability, feasibility, and efficacy in multiple studies.

 |Word Gallery||This activity introduces students to new vocabulary using an interactive word wall.
 It can be used in teacher-led instruction on a whiteboard or projector.|